 They replicated this study with the same woman retelling an amorous event … the leukocytes in her white blood cells responded accordingly, opening up and and relaxing showing signs of happiness.

 *This study was repeated again with cheek cells and violent movies.
 This time the researchers took the cheek cells of the participants 50 miles away (thinking just in the other room could be a “local” communication) — at the moment of violence in the film the cheek cells responded simultaneously even 50 miles away.

-What researchers are figuring out is that biophtons communicate in a wave of synchronous information at the speed of light.
-It seems biophotons can manipulate or change matter — physiological changes, and these photons can interact and carry information over vast distances faster than the speed of light.
+And furthermore it seems biophotons carry intention that can manipulate or change matter — physiological changes, and these photons can interact and carry information over vast distances faster than the speed of light.

 Back to Einstein: A particle or a wave = matter or energy

 A particle is matter